silviamaggi/smd-com/_casestudies/smd-site-case-study.md

 Whereas I previously didn't invest much time thinking about images before publishing, now I have **workflows to make sure they're optimised** and within specific dimensions.
 Jekyll's responsive images plugin automatically generates different versions of the photos I include, based on the viewport of multiple devices.
 Despite the amount of pictures published, the website performance is stellar, both on mobile and desktop.

-Simone created an [image gallery carousel in pure HTML and CSS](https://minutestomidnight.co.uk/work/web-design/responsive-photogallery-carousel/), featuring intuitive controls for mobile devices, along with responsive images.
+Simone created an [image gallery carousel in pure HTML and CSS](https://minutestomidnight.co.uk/work/web-design/responsive-photogallery-carousel/){: title="Read Simone's case study"}, featuring intuitive controls for mobile devices, along with responsive images.
 The gallery is now a module ready to be implemented.

 ## Search

 An important feature is the ability to search within the website.
-To implement it we used [vanilla Javascript](https://github.com/daviddarnes/jekyll-search-js).
+To implement it we used [vanilla Javascript](https://github.com/daviddarnes/jekyll-search-js){: title="Check the script on Github"}.
 We also provide an accessible no-script alternative which relies on DuckDuckGo, presenting the results in a new browser tab.

 ## Results